Ecology and Conservation of Pangolin Using Stable Isotope Forensics

 Entrance of a giant pangolin burrow

-Ruth Smith has just begun an IAPETUS2 studentship with us.
-She will exploit technical advances in stable isotope analysis to provide long-sought data on the ecology and life history of giant pangolins.
+IAPETUS2 PhD student Ruth Lewis-Smith will exploit technical advances in stable isotope analysis to provide long-sought data on the ecology and life history of giant pangolins.
 Work by David and his team have furnished us with giant pangolin tissues and faecal samples and improved knowledge of foraging areas.
 In particular, stable isotope profiling of scale samples will give us detailed information about seasonal differences in diet.
-Later in 2022, Ruth will join David and Jason in Lope for a field mission to tag and sample further individuals.
+Ruth collected scale and ant/termite prey samples in Lope National Park and tagged further individuals.

 Dr. David Lehmann in front of a pangolin burrow